homebysix/docklib/README.md

 Originally created as a [Gist](https://gist.github.com/gregneagle/5c422d709c93615341a21009f800222e) by @gregneagle, this fork has been modified to include support for some additional Dock features, and has been packaged for multiple distribution options.

+## docklib or dockutil?

+The very capable [dockutil](https://github.com/kcrawford/dockutil) tool serves a similar function to docklib.
+Why would Mac admins choose one over the other?

+The primary benefit of docklib is that it allows the Dock to be manipulated in a "Pythonic" way.
+By parsing the Dock configuration into an object with attributes and data structures that can be modified using familiar functions like `.append()` and `.insert()`, docklib aims to make Python scripters feel at home.

+In contrast, dockutil behaves more like a shell command-line utility.
+This makes dockutil a good choice if you're more comfortable writing user setup scripts in bash or zsh.

+Dockutil also has an `--allhomes` argument that allows Dock configuration for all users to be modified at the same time.
+Docklib isn't designed for this, instead focusing on configuring the Dock for the user that is currently logged in (for example, via an [outset](https://github.com/chilcote/outset) `login-once` or `login-every` script).

 ## Installation

 There are multiple methods of installing docklib, depending on how you plan to use it.